Jolka-JoJo/java_begginer_uni2/README.md

 Tasks to practise object-oriented programming in Java

 ## 1 Part
-Create a class called Point with it's own properties
+Create a class called Point with it's own properties.
+Write documentation about class